-North Macedonia is an ethnically diverse country.45 Parties traditionally competed for votes mainly within their respective ethnic communities, while governing coalitions have been formed across the ethnic divide, including ethnic-Albanian parties.
+North Macedonia is an ethnically diverse country.
+Parties traditionally competed for votes mainly within their respective ethnic communities, while governing coalitions have been formed across the ethnic divide, including ethnic-Albanian parties.
 However, since the 2016 parliamentary elections, the SDSM has actively sought to draw support from ethnic-Albanian voters.
 In addition to parties mainly representing ethnic Albanians, several parties represent smaller ethnic communities, most of which are aligned with either the SDSM or VMRO-DPMNE coalitions.
 Representatives of these parties actively participated in the campaign, especially in places where their communities are concentrated.
 In the 2020 elections, candidates from Roma communities also stood on the lists of the SDSM and VMRO-DPMNE as members of those parties, rather than as members of minority parties.
-One such candidate told the ODIHR SEAM she believed that she would thus have more influence within the coalition.
-The recently formed People's Roma Party stood independently.